aws-samples/serverless-patterns/rabbitmq-lambda/README.md

 ## Deployment Instructions

 1. Set up your username and password for RabbitMQ access.
+The password must be at least 12 characters long (maximum 250 characters).
 In a new terminal window enter:
     ```
     aws secretsmanager create-secret --name MQaccess --secret-string '{"username": "your-username", "password": "your-password"}'
     ```